 The only workaround is to convert OTF/CFF fonts into a supported format, such as TrueType, and then have FOP use the converted fonts.
 So how to perform this conversion?
 A free option is to use FontForge which luckily has an unofficial Windows port.
 FontForge is a gnarly Unix program based on the X11 windowing system, designed before people had quite figured out how windowing systems are supposed to work, but converting font files is reasonably simple.

-FontForge doesn’t seem to support Windows drive letters.
-For this reason, and also to simplify the conversion and avoid damaging your installed Windows fonts, I suggest you do the following:
+To simplify the conversion and avoid damaging your installed Windows fonts, I suggest you create a new folder

-Now download the unofficial Windows port of FontForge.
+Now download the Windows port of FontForge and extract it anywhere you like.
 I recommend getting the 7-Zip package rather than the unnecessary installer.
-Extract the package into the
+Execute

-You should see an Open Font dialog.
-Double-click
+You should see an Open Font dialog defaulting to your

 fonts and shift-select all the OTF/CFF font files you copied there.
 Many windows will open, including one that shows lots of errors.
 Ignore that one, and also ignore any errors and warnings that appear during the next step.
 FontForge is meticulous about font format specifications whereas most commercial font foundries couldn’t care less, but the converted fonts should work anyway.